space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 - (celery is the most commonly used Python library for handling asynchronous tasks): https://docs.celeryproject.org/en/stable/django/first-steps-with-django.html
 - (gunicorn is a very common web server used in Django projects that follows a "pre-fork worker" architecture: https://gunicorn.org/
 - (explanation of the "pre-fork worker" architecture: https://docs.gunicorn.org/en/stable/design.html
+- (you may need to write your own manage.py command): https://docs.djangoproject.com/en/3.2/howto/custom-management-commands/

 ### Web Sockets
 Opening a stream of data between client and host can open up many options beyond event-based HTTP interactions.